renyouseph/sshautoconnect/README.md

 # sshautoconnect
-Python script to connect ssh automatically or user defined
+Python script to connect ssh automatically

 ## Feature List:
 * If username and port are not passed, python takes the default arguments for username='root' and port=22 <br />